Callum9362/night_scrapa/features.md

     - Speed up the scraping process by implementing asynchronous or multi-threaded scraping for multiple pages in parallel.

 2. **Rate Limiting**:
-3. Avoid being blocked by websites by adhering to rate limits (e.g., delay between requests, maximum requests per second).
+~~3.
+Avoid being blocked by websites by adhering to rate limits (e.g., delay between requests, maximum requests per second).~~
 4. **Load Balancing for Proxies**:
 5. Add support for rotating proxies to scrape data anonymously and efficiently.